 “Each programme will be of one-hour duration during which live questions will be taken from the callers and answered by officials concerned.
-Prevention of disease through vaccination will be the main message we want to send across the
+Prevention of disease through vaccination will be the main message we want to send across the community,” he said.

 Vaccination experts from executive district health office will be invited to the programmes to make them more informative and interesting for the people.